Computation and Problem Solving in Undergraduate Physics

 Download Selected Assemblage

-Each link in the following table will access the indicated version of CPSUP, either for viewing on a computer screen or downloading to your local storage.
+Each link (the PDF icon next to each item) in the following table will access the indicated version of CPSUP, either for viewing on a computer screen or downloading to your local storage.
 The linked and print versions are textually identical.
 In the linked versions, each internal reference (including those in the Table of Contents and Index) is hot-linked to the item to which the reference points.
 The print version contains no hot-links.
 The print versions are the better ones to download if you wish to print some or all of the version.
 The linked versions are better for viewing on the screen.
 All files are in PDF format.

 Update Record

 The cover page of each version includes the date on which the version was created.
-That date is updated with each new creation, and the new creation incorporates all updates available on the date of its creation.
+That date is updated with each new printing, and the new printing incorporates all updates available on the date of its creation.
 The versions placed on this site and dated before 1 January 2021 were replaced in mid January 2021 with versions bearing dates in mid January 2021, the latter differing substantively from the former only in the addition of a section on animation to the OCTAVE chapter.
-The mid-January versions were themselves replaced on 22 February 2021 with versions dated 21 February 2021.
-Changes made in the mid-January versions to generate the 21 February versions are listed in the file of edits that can be downloaded from the last item in the list below.
+The mid-January 2021 versions were themselves replaced on 22 February 2021 with versions dated 21 February 2021.
+On 20 February 2023, the February 2021 versions were themselves replaced with versions dated in the period 13-17 February 2023.
+The February 2023 versions differ from the February 2021 versions by a number of small edits and by the addition of Chapter 15 treating Partial Differential Equations (PDEs) and Chapter 16 introducing the FORTRAN PDE package MUDPACK.

 -